theobarberbany/js_tag_validator/README.md

 Clone the repo then run `npm install` or `yarn install`

-UI is designed with [sketch] (https://www.sketchapp.com/), and can be found in ui.sketch
+UI is designed with [sketch](https://www.sketchapp.com/), and can be found in ui.sketch

 --